mjhea0/meteor-in-action/readme.md

 # Meteor.js in Action

-Meteor is a next generation framework used for rapidly developing web apps, which seamlessly combes popular packages like MongoDB, Node.js, and jQuery, to name a few.
+Meteor is a next generation framework used for rapidly developing web apps, which seamlessly combines popular packages like MongoDB, Node.js, and jQuery, to name a few.

 Check out the excellent Meteor [documentation](http://docs.meteor.com/) for more information.